Xatra1/random-scripts/README.md

 **Shell Scripts/ipsuccess.sh:** The beep sound ip.js uses, plays using your motherboard's onboard speaker.
 Execute with ``bash ipsuccess.sh``
 **Shell Scripts/beep.sh:** Plays a short jingle using your motherboard's onboard speaker.
 Execute with ``bash beep.sh``
 **Shell Scripts/beeplong.sh:** Same as beep.sh, with 4 more tones.
 Execute with ``bash beeplong.sh``
-**Shell Scripts/fslist.sh:** Lists every file and folder on your filesystem and outputs to fsout.log, with optional root access to allow for listing additional files.
+**Shell Scripts/fslist.sh:** Lists every file and folder on your filesystem and outputs to fsout.log, with optional root access to allow for listing additional files. fsout.log will then be automatically opened in a text editor.
 Execute with ``bash fslist.sh``